brick-lang/brick/doc/core/Classes.md

 Brick is designed to be an odd amalgam of Object-Oriented concepts, coupled with fairly new ideas in the design of languages.

 As mentioned in the syntax page, the `class` keyword starts a class definition block.
-This includes information about direct inheritance of data structures, and the traits the object implements.
+This includes information about the object's construction, direct inheritance of data structures, and the traits the object implements.

 All classes are valid types.

-###Diamond problem OR the Deadly Diamond of Death
+###The Deadly Diamond of Death
 Brick solves this problem similar to Scala.
 Brick allows only single inheritance between classes.
 However, you can implement multiple traits.
 Traits that share method names shadow previous traits, so the last trait in the trait listing will be what is used.

 ## The class system